Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 What to Expect at Your First Visit

 Your first visit focuses on listening carefully to the symptom story.
-We will ask what happens before, during, and after episodes; whether there are triggers; whether symptoms vary; what prior tests showed; what medicines have been tried; and how symptoms affect daily life.
+We will ask what happens before, during, and after the episodes; whether there are triggers; whether symptoms vary; what previous tests showed; what medicines have been tried; and how the symptoms affect daily life.

-If a family member has witnessed the event, their description is valuable.
-If a phone video is available, please bring it.
+If a family member witnessed the event, their description can be valuable.
+A safely recorded phone video may also help clarify the pattern.

-We may recommend EEG, video EEG, ECG, lab tests, NCV/EMG, sleep study, imaging referral, or psychology/psychiatry referral depending on the pattern.
+EEG, video EEG, ECG, laboratory tests, NCV/EMG, sleep study, imaging, or specialist referral may be recommended depending on the clinical pattern.

 When to Seek Medical Evaluation